alessiococchieri/BDA-project-sparkify/README.md

 | GBT + upsampling   | 0.63| 0.77      | 0.75      | 0.55     |
 | GBT + SMOTE        | 0.63| 0.77      | 0.75      | 0.55     |
 | GBT + weighting    | 0.59| 0.74      | 0.83      | 0.45     |

+Conclusion
+The study carried out so far has higlighted important aspects:
+- Logistic regression model with class weights has the strongest predicting power with f1-score for the postive class = 80%, with a precision of 88% and a recall of 72%.

+- Features engineering and features selection were the most crucial phases of teh project: from the 18 original fields, we selected only the relevant measures to user behavior and created 11 features.
+Then we further trimmed the data down to 9 feature with unique characteristics based on their correlations to train the models.
+-
+- Cleaning and wrangling the data properly not only improves the model performance, but also make the pipeline more operational efficient and scalable.
+For Sparkify mini data, we aggregated 268k event-level records to 225 user-level records, with is 0.1% size of the raw data.

+- RF and GBT soffered the most the low amount of data available by showing high overfitting.

+- Upsampling methods turned out to be the best choices for RF and GBT in order to improve their performances.
+In particular SMOTE allowed RF and GBT to increase its F1 score up to 62% and 63% respectively.

+- Both weighting and resempling were crucial for the perfomances of SVM.

+# Main challenges
+- Imbalanced class ratio
+- Seasonality: The data we are using only contains two months of data, which means the analysis could be biased by seasonality.
+- Small dataset: too small number of train samples

+# Future works
+- Test the models with the greater version of the dataset (12GB).
+Probably RF and GBT would show intersting improvements in their performance due to the higher amount of data at disposal.
+- Better hyperparameters tuning
+- Better feature exctraction: with higher amount of data at disposal, a greater number of features would be necessary.